hudson155/kairo/README.md

 potentially with their own UI themes.

 - Authentication is delegated to Auth0.
-  Each Limber application has a matching Auth0 organization, enabling maximum authentication flexibility.
+  Each Limber Application has a matching Auth0 organization, enabling maximum authentication flexibility.
   JWTs and user tokens are supported.
 - Authorization is managed using Feature-specific permission schemas.